-The school might think about adopting a policy statement such as the one below with regard to the treatment of faith communities in religious education (RE}.
+The school might think about adopting a policy statement such as the one below regarding the treatment of faith communities in religious education (RE.)

-With regard to the way in which it represents faith communities, the school will:
+Regarding the way in which it represents faith communities, the school will:

-- present accurate information about the faith, both in its historical development and as it is practised today - convey how the faith is understood from within - focus on key beliefs, values and practices as identified by the faith community itself - Indicate the variety of ways In which individual believers may respond to the demands of their faith - involve, as far as is practicable, practitioners of the faith to provide an authentic 'Insider' view, while recognising that there may be a variety of 'insider' views - endeavour to achieve clarity about how faiths differ from one another while also pointing to areas of common ground.
+- present accurate information about faith, both in its historical development and as is practised today - convey how faith is understood from within - focus on key beliefs, values and practices as identified by the faith community itself - Indicate the variety of ways in which individual believers may respond to the demands of their faith - involve, as far as is practicable, practitioners of the faith to provide an authentic 'Insider' view, while recognising that there may be a variety of 'insider' views - endeavour to achieve clarity about how faiths differ from one another while also pointing to areas of common ground.

-Implications for methodology
+Implications methodology